Hansoft/HansoftSelectViewPresetClientPlugin/README.md

 will be submenu-items for each of the view presets that potentially are applicable for the user.
 When selecting a view preset from the menu this preset will immediately be applied for the logged in user.

-Presets are created in the normal way by a Hansoft Main Manager and by setting the "Affecting users" option in the preset you also control for which users the preset should be added as a menu selection by this plugin.
+Presets are created in the normal way by a Hansoft Main Manager.
+By setting the "Affecting users" option in the preset you also control for which users the preset should be added as a menu selection by this plugin.

 Terms and conditions